makecode-extensions/i2cLCD1602/README.md

 - LcdInit(Addr: number)
 Initial LCD
 Addr: I2C Address.
-If Addr is zero, it will automatic recognition correctly address.
+If Addr is zero, it will try to recognition correctly address automaticly.

 - ShowNumber(n: number, x: number, y: number)
 show a number in LCD at given position.